How did you get involved in fishing?

 Christina: He’s down there all the time and paying attention.
 I think that’s the biggest teacher.
 He also has his aunties.
 His aunties are food gatherers, and they taught us how to filet a fish.
 Maybe it’s normal to Will because he’s been around that, but me, coming from outside that—there’s a lot of traditional ecological knowledge.
 There’s a lot from his family that he draws upon.

-Talking about your seafood business, what are your dreams, goals, or vision that you have for Indian Candy?
+Talking about your seafood business, what are your dreams, goals, or vision that you have for Native Candy?

 William: Just being able to do what I love and continue to do what I love.
 Being able to help others in our community.
 Being able to have the things that I need to be out there, safe, and come back safe.
 My big dream is to expand to the mouth of the Columbia and tap into that fishery, not just have to wait for salmon to show up in the springtime.
 I wanna see the business become something I can pass on to my children.